 What not to Bring:

-We request that guests do not bring cell phones, personal computers, books, pets, alcohol, non-prescription drugs, or wear scented body products, as we want to provide a fragrance-free environment for all.
+We request that guests do not bring cell phones (we will store cell phones in the office), personal computers, books, pets, alcohol, non-prescription drugs, or wear scented body products, as we want to provide a fragrance-free environment for all.
 Smoking is not permitted at the Center, or on the grounds.

 When should we arrive?
 Between 4 and 6 pm on the first day of the retreat.

 When is the retreat over?
 After the morning session and breakfast the last day of the retreat by about 10 AM.

 Can we swim in the pond?
 Yes.
 There is a constant flow if water in and out of the pond from many springs.It is crystal clear with a dock for lounging.
 We suggest a bathing suit.
 Warm in summer months, but some have taken a dip in the spring and fall.

 When are balances due?
 60 days before the start of the retreat.